 I’m not talking about player vs player conflict.
 Sure, that’s at the core of a lot of games but not all – Snakes and Ladders, for example, has very little player vs player conflict.
-Lots of euros, like Power Grid Amazon or Goa Amazon, have little or no player vs player conflict.
+Lots of euros, like Power Grid or Goa, have little or no player vs player conflict.

 And yet, they’re full of conflict.

-See, the conflict I’m talking about isn’t the type where you bash your opponents over the head with clubs (or panzer divisions or spent flamethrower casings – yes Advanced Squad Leader Amazon , I’m looking at you).
+See, the conflict I’m talking about isn’t the type where you bash your opponents over the head with clubs (or panzer divisions or spent flamethrower casings – yes Advanced Squad Leader, I’m looking at you).
 I’m talking about the emotional conflict that every good game is based on.